MewsSystems/gitbook-connector-api/operations/products.md

 * `PerTimeUnit`

 #### Product options
-Options of the product.

 | Property | Type | Contract | Description |
 | :-- | :-- | :-- | :-- |
 | `BillAsPackage` | boolean | required | Product should be displayed as part of a package. |

 #### Product classifications
-Classifications of the service.

 | Property | Type | Contract | Description |
 | :-- | :-- | :-- | :-- |